DocCaliban/de-formed/README.md

 # De-Formed Validations
 De-Formed Validations is an unopinionated API to manage form validations in JavaScript.

 De-Formed takes a simple schema definition and then provides you with either a JavaScript Object or React Hook containing read-only objects and functions to handle validation-related tasks.
 Just define as many functions as you find necessary and then execute them on whichever events you choose.
-Very little attempt has been made to abstract the implementation of this API from the developer giving it a function-based, modular approach to design validation patterns that meet your requirements without worrying about managing the validation data itself.
+Very little attempt has been made to abstract the implementation of this API from the developer giving it a function-based, modular approach to design validation patterns that meet your requirements without the hassle of managing the validation data yourself.

 ## Why use De-Formed?
 1) Maintain separation between form logic, presentation logic, and validation logic.